 Doctoral Preliminary Examination

-Each student will undergo a comprehensive written and oral examination by the end of his/her sixth semester in the program.
+Each student will undergo a comprehensive written and oral examination by the end of their sixth semester in the program.
 The student’s committee, advisor, and proposed dissertation topic must be approved formally by the Geography departmental faculty prior to the scheduling of these exams.
 A Proposed Ph.D.
 Program/Plan of Study must be filed with the major professor prior to the preliminary examination.
-Successful completion of these exams leads to candidacy when work on the dissertation can commence.
+Successful completion of these exams leads to candidacy, when work on the dissertation can commence.

 The student’s advisor, as chair of the advisory committee, will organize and administer the examination.
 The content of the examination will be determined by the area of the student’s interest.
 The scope of the examination will be determined by the student’s advisory committee.
-A student judged qualified by the majority of the five-member advisory committee will be admitted to candidacy.
+A student judged qualified by the majority of the advisory committee will be admitted to candidacy.
 A student judged not qualified by the majority of the advisory committee will not be admitted to candidacy at the time of the examination but will be given an opportunity to retake the examination once, after a waiting period of at least one semester.
 At the discretion of the advisory committee, the second examination will be either a complete reexamination or a partial examination over the parts in which the student failed to qualify.
 A student receiving a negative vote from the advisory committee after the second examination will be recommended for academic dismissal.
 The student will be informed of the reasons for failure to qualify.

 Each student must make two presentations at department colloquia.
 The first presentation will be scheduled early in the student’s program; it is designed to give the student experience in making formal presentations.
 The second presentation will communicate the student’s dissertation research topic and preliminary results.